 This measure involves a largescale replacement of the existing groyne structures which would enable the groynes to be redesigned potentially increasing the height and/or length.
 This could lead to more material being trapped on the beach which would improve the level of protection.

-Advantages Disadvantages - Would enable the groynes to be redesigned, potentially increasing length and height - Increasing the amount of sediment retained on this frontage will cause less sediment to be available in downdrift locations - May act to trap more material on the beach - Performance can be unpredictable due to the dynamic nature of sediment - Replacement could be staggered and different groynes prioritised
+- Would enable the groynes to be redesigned, potentially Increasing the amount of sediment retained on this frontage increasing length and height - May act to trap more material on the beach - Replacement could be staggered and different groynes prioritised